andreipfeiffer/css-in-js/README.md

 - ✅ __Styles/Component co-location__
 - ✅ __TypeScript support__
 - ✅ __Built-in Theming support__
-- ✅ __Context-aware code completion__: if you use `styled` components approach, you must install an additional editor plugin
+- ✅ __Context-aware code completion__: for using the `styled` components approach, an additional editor plugin is required
 - ❌ __No Atomic CSS__

 - __Styles definition method(s)__